 Since I graduated, I haven’t submitted assignments, and I’ve been so busy with my daily life that I no longer had occasion to study minimalism in depth.
 However, there must be some knowledge about minimalism that has yet to be organised.

 Modern-day people carry too many things.
 The reasons are materialism, mass production and mass consumption.
 People want things and have rushed to satisfy those desires.
 Advances in science and technology have made it possible to mass-produce things.
 People got manipulated by commercialism, and began to buy things one after another.
 Then, they work desperately to get cash to buy things.
 Of course, things are necessary for life.
 However, many people have been stretching their hands to things more than they need.

 If we have too many things in front of us, we may lose our focus on what we were trying to do.
 We might lose sight of ourselves although it may sound extreme wording.

 The human culture of mass consumption and mass disposal has seriously harmed the environment of the earth, and it has been striking human beings in retort.

-Physical things are not the only things that modern-day people carry.
+It’s not just physical things that modern-day people are burdened with.
 Also mentally, there are so many things in mind.
-They have plenty of concerns and worries indeed about their job targets, exams, human relations, health and etc.
+They have plenty of concerns and worries indeed about their job targets, exams, human relations, health, etc.

-Because we are human beings, we need to clear our minds and bodies in order to be freed from all the shackles and fetters.
+Because we are human beings, we need to clear our minds and bodies in order to be freed from all the shackles and chains.

 It would be a great pleasure to be able to pursue our own minimalism and share it and empathise with everyone.

-Novel writer, Creator.
+Follow @nagatackleA novel writer and creator.
 Graduated from UCA, the UK’s university.
 Discussed Japanese minimalism in the senior thesis.
 Founder of “MINIЯISM” (minirism), the art movement that contributes to the development of societies, such as ecology and lifestyle.
-Covered various fields as a writer in different parts of Europe, and later launched the knowledge hub “The Minimalist.”
+Later opened the knowledge hub “The Minimalist.”